pulumi/pulumi/docs/design/clouds.md

 # Coconut Clouds

+*WARNING: this document is out-of-date.
+At some point, we will do cross-cloud abstractions (see [x-cloud](x-cloud.md)), at which point all of this will become relevant in a big way.
+For now, however, we're focused on the underlying "unopinionated" resource models which are prerequisites to doing any of the below.*

 This document describes how Coconut metadata is compiled and deployed to various cloud targets.
 Please refer to [the companion metadata specification](metadata.md) to understand the source input in more detail.